11ty/11ty-website/src/docs/layouts.md

 {% callout "warn", "md" %}This feature was removed in `2.0.0-canary.19`{% endcallout %}

-You can re-enable this behavior with the Configuration API (though this feature is considered officially deprecated and this functionality will likely may be removed in a future version of Eleventy):
+You can re-enable this behavior with the Configuration API (though this feature is considered officially deprecated and this functionality will likely be removed in a future version of Eleventy):

 {% codetitle ".eleventy.js" %}